Vincent440/fcc-product-landing-page/README.md

-# fCC Product Landing Page
+# Ditto Design - Product Landing Page

 Welcome to my freeCodeCamp Product Landing Page Project.

-This page is a fake website building service.
+Ditto Designs is a website building service.
 Utilizing HTML, CSS, and Bootstrap to create a mobile responsive product page demonstrating three tiers of website quality and pricing.

 <!--Main Screenshot or image of mockup or completed project -->

 ## Getting Started

-You can view the live site directly from my GitHub Pages deployment at [vshury.com/fcc-product-landing-page](http://www.vshury.com/fcc-product-landing-page/)
+You can view the live site directly from my GitHub Pages deployment at [Ditto Design Demo](http://www.vshury.com/fcc-product-landing-page/)

 ### **Required Installs**

 <!-- Project required dependencies to run, give example of windows -->

 To display this site locally you can either download the files on the GitHub website directly on the [repository page](https://github.com/Vincent440/fcc-product-landing-page)

 * Download [Git](https://git-scm.com/) - (*Optional*) To clone the project files located on Github

 ### Installing